Easton Area High School: Athletics

 Easton Area High School competes athletically in the Eastern Pennsylvania Conference (EPC) in the District XI division of the Pennsylvania Interscholastic Athletic Association.
 Easton holds the third-most championships in all sports in the Lehigh Valley Conference, the predecessor to the Eastern Pennsylvania Conference, behind Parkland High School and Emmaus High School.

 The school's football field is Cottingham Stadium, one of the nation's oldest and most iconic high school football stadiums.
-The school's indoor arena, used by its wrestling and basketball teams, is 25th Street Gymnasium, located in Forks Township.
+The school's indoor arena, used by its wrestling and basketball teams, is 25th Street Gymnasium, located in Palmer Township.

 Easton is widely known for the success of its wrestling team.
 For 68 consecutive years, from 1948 to 2015, Easton produced at least one district champion in what came to be known as The Streak.
 The school also holds the record for the most recorded Lehigh Valley Conference championships in girls track and field.
 In 2019, the ranking and review site Niche ranked Easton Area High School as the 28th-best public school in Pennsylvania for athletics.
 The cheerleading team consistently places within the top 10 at UCA Nationals, held annually in Orlando, Florida.

 Easton fields varsity teams in baseball, basketball, cheerleading, cross country, field hockey, football, golf, ice hockey, indoor track, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.